 What types of patent opposition procedure are available in your jurisdiction?

-There is no opposition available against UK patent applications (although third-party observations challenging patentability may be filed with the IP Office after publication of the application and before grant).
+There is no post-grant opposition procedure available against UK patents (although third-party observations challenging patentability may be filed with the UK IP Office after publication of the application and before grant).
 However, the validity of European patents (which may be designated in the United Kingdom) may be challenged in opposition proceedings at the European Patent Office within nine months of grant.

 Apart from oppositions, are there any other ways to challenge a patent outside the courts?

-It is possible to request an opinion from the Patent Office on the validity or infringement of a patent in a written procedure.
-The opinion is not binding and the Patent Office cannot award damages or revoke a patent which it considers invalid.
-The validity of a patent may be challenged in revocation proceedings before the Patent Office or in court proceedings.
+It is possible to request an opinion from the UK IP Office on the validity or infringement of a patent in a written procedure.
+The opinion is not binding and the UK IP Office cannot award damages or revoke a patent which it considers invalid.
+The validity of a patent may be challenged in revocation proceedings before the UK IP Office or in court proceedings.

 How can patent office decisions be appealed in your jurisdiction?